 Work with your teenager to explore different strategies or ways by which they can achieve their goals.
 Brainstorm with them or discuss with them to come up with multiple ideas.
 This will help build hope in your teenager.

 Example if your child has a goal to become an engineer.
-Talk to them about the different ways they can achieve it.
-Ways such as…
+Talk to them about the different ways they can achieve this.
+Ways such as.

 - They can go for some classes.

-- Spend an hour everyday concentrating on the subjects that need to be prepared for the entrance exam.
+- They can spend an hour everyday concentrating on the subjects that come for the entrance exam.

-- They can do combined studies with friends who have similar goals.
+- They can do some combine studies with friends who have similar goals.

-- Solve previous years’ question papers of the entrance exam.
+- They can solve previous years question papers of the entrance exam.